KarUrals/java-project-73/README.md

 # Task Manager
 This project is a task management system.
 It allows you to set tasks, assign performers and change their statuses.
-Registration and authentication are required to work with the system..
+Registration and authentication are required to work with the system.

 The site is deployed on [Render](https://task-manager-hrgi.onrender.com)
 ___